commercelayer/commercelayer-cli-plugin-seeder/README.md

   ID  the unique id of the order

 OPTIONS
-  -b, --businessModel=businessModel  [default: single_sku] the kind of business model you want to import -r, --relationships                check resource relationships -u, --url=url                      [default: https://commercelayer-data.pages.dev/seeder] seeder data URL
+  -b, --businessModel=single_sku|custom  [default: single_sku] the kind of business model you want to import -n, --name=name                        the name of the business model file to use -r, --relationships                    check resource relationships -u, --url=url                          [default: https://commercelayer-data.pages.dev/seeder] seeder data URL

 EXAMPLES
   $ commercelayer seeder:check -u <seedUrl>